SakibulMowla/work-in-progress/Bookmarks/The Clean Coder.md

 - Make sure that all your unit tests and acceptance tests are run several times per day in a continuous integration system

 ### Testing Strategies
+- it should be the goal of the development group that QA find nothing wrong
+- Unit Tests: These tests are written by programmers, for programmers, in the programming language of the system
+- Component Test: A component test wraps a component.
+It passes input data into the component and gathers output data from it.
+It tests that the output matches the input.
+Any other system components are decoupled from the test using appropriate mocking and test-doubling techniques.
+- Integration Test: these tests assemble groups of components and test how well they communicate with each other.
+The tests ensure that the architectural structure of the system is sound.
+It is at this level that we might see performance and throughput tests.
+- System Tests: These are automated tests that execute against the entire integrated system
+- Manual Exploratory Tests: This is where humans put their hands on the keyboards and their eyes on the screens.
+These tests are not automated, nor are they scripted.